 - 7. Mining Acts.-Mining Acts regulate the working of mines.
 The employment underground of females and of boys under fourteen years is prohibited.
-No boy under eighteen years may be employed as lander or braceman at any plat or landing place; no lander, braceman, underground worker, or man in charge of motive power may be employed more than eight hours a day.
+No boy under seventeen years may be employed as lander or braceman at any plat or landing place; no lander, braceman, underground worker, or man in charge of motive power may be employed more than eight hours a day.
 A large number of scientific provisions for the protection of the lives and health of miners are also inserted in the Acts.
 Engine-drivers must hold certificates of competency.
 Persons may be licensed to certify to the condition of boilers.
 Provision is made to enable injured persons or the relatives of persons killed to recover damages if the injury or death results from a breach of the regulations above referred to.
 Inspection of mines is fully provided for.
-Sunday labour is forbidden. - 8.
+Sunday labour is forbidden.
+In New South Wales and (since 1st February, 1910) Victoria still more advanced mining legislation exists; numerous sections are designed to ensure the well-being of the workers, such as limitation of hours, etc. - 8.
 Other Acts.-The British Employers' Liability Acts, and in some States the Workmen's Compensation Act 1897, have been adopted.
 In some States the provisions of the former are extended to seamen.
 Other legislation regulating conditions of labour has been enacted by the States.
-The British Conspiracy and Protection of Property Act (38 and 39 Vic., c.
+The British Conspiracy and Protection of Property Act (38 and 39.
+Vic., c.
 86) has been adopted.
-Servants' registry offices are placed underadministrative control, and the rates of commission chargeable are fixed by regulation.
+Servants' registry offices are placed under administrative control, and the rates of commission chargeable are fixed by regulation.
 Power is given to workmen to attach moneys due to a contractor who employs them in order to satisfy a claim for wages, such wages being made a first charge on moneys due to a contractor.
 Workmen are given a lien for wages over material whereon they are working, even if it becomes part of other property.
 This is in addition to the common law lien, which ceases when possession of the property is parted with.
 Workmen's wages are protected from attachment.
 In Victoria, provision is made for the compulsory resumption of suburban lands to provide workmen's homes. - 9.
-General Results of Industrial Legislation.-The results of the legislation described must be sought in the Reports of the Inspectors of Factories of the several States.
+General Results of Industrial Legislation.- The results of the legislation described must be sought in the Reports of the Inspectors of Factories of the several States.
 Generally speaking, the perusal of these reports and of the reports of Royal Commissions which have enquired into the working of the Acts, affords satisfactory evidence that they have, on the whole, effected their objects. - 10.
-Comparative Statement of Factories Law in Australia and New Zealand.- The tables which follow shew at a glance the chief provisions of the Factories and Shops Acts in the Commonwealth and in New Zealand.
+Comparative Statement of Factories Law in Australia and New Zealand.-The tables which follow shew at a glance the chief provisions of the Factories and Shops Acts in the Commonwealth and in New Zealand.